Quickstart: Find available rooms by using Azure Digital Twins

-The selected API shows up as Azure Digital Twins in the same Request API permissions pane.
-Select the Read (1) drop down, and then select Read.Write checkbox.
+Either API will appear as Azure Digital Twins in the same Request API permissions pane once selected.
+Select the Read drop-down option, and then select the Read.Write checkbox.
 Select the Add permissions button.

 Depending on your organization's settings, you might need to take additional steps to grant admin access to this API.
 Contact your administrator for more information.
-Once the admin access is approved, the ADMIN CONSENT REQUIRED column in the API permissions pane will show similar to the following for your APIs:
+Once the admin access is approved, the Admin Consent Required column in the API permissions pane will display your permissions.

 Build the occupancy application by following these steps.